top of page

 Pieter Brueghel el joven – El recaudador de impuestos

-Usually taxes on income are established in several sections or ranges of revenue, with increasing percentages of taxation for each section as income increases.
+Usually, countries establish taxes on income in several sections or ranges of revenue, with increasing percentages of taxation for each section as income increases.
 The percentage of taxation applied to the revenue above the upper range of income defined in the tax laws is known as the top marginal income tax rate.
 For example, in Spain we have several sections of taxation from labor income.
-The section of lowest labor income from salaries is taxed at 19%, not taking into account discounts for different reasons, while the upper section—that goes from incomes between €60,000 to €299,999—is taxed at 45%.
-All income equal or above €300,000 is taxed at the top marginal income tax rate of 47%.
+The section of the lowest labor income from salaries pays an income tax of 19%, not considering discounts for several reasons, while the upper section—that goes from incomes between €60,000 to €299,999—pays 45% income tax.
+Spain taxes all income equal or above €300,000 at the top marginal income tax rate of 47%.

 The top marginal income tax rate of developed countries has decreased since 1980, and its decline is closely correlated to the increase in the 1% wealthiest people’s share of national income over the same period.
-However, Britain and the U.S.A., where the decrease in the top marginal income tax rate was greater, have not grown any more rapidly than Denmark, Germany, France, Japan or Sweden.
+However, Britain and the U.S.A., where the decrease in the top marginal income tax rate was greater, have not grown any more rapidly than Denmark, Germany, France, Japan, or Sweden.
 In other words, the reduction of top income tax and the rise of top incomes in Britain and the U.S. do not seem to have resulted in a greater growth of top managers’ productivity or per capita GDP (1-3).

 Was taxing the richest what made America great?